sbomtools/sbomtools/README.md

    to emulate grep behavior fro pretty printing.
  - searchstr is a regex, sbom is a JSON format of an SBOM, and
  - file_pointer is the successful result of open() or sys.stdin
  - want_json is whether you want the entire entry for each result.
-Otherwise a simple JSON array of dicts of the form
-   {'name' : pkgname, 'version' : version} will be returned.

 The function will automatically detect the input format.

+results is either a printable string of results or (sbom_type,jsonstring) where SBOM type is either sbomtools.FORMAT_CDX or sbomtools.FORMAT_SPDX.

 ### sbomupdate